Financial Accountability Return Guide

 Add any additional notes on how the funds were spent under each category.

-This section is relevant to services that received funding under the Quality and Participation Grants Additional Funding (QAPA) program during the relevant reporting period.
+This section is relevant to service providers that received funding under the Quality and Participation Grants Additional Funding (QAPA) program during the relevant reporting period.

 This section is automatically pre-filled by ECCMS based on the total payments made to the service under this program.